headbase-app/headbase/README.md

 ## Contributions
 This project is open source, not open contribution.
 This is a personal project in its early stages.
-You're more than welcome to try it out, ask questions, raise bug reports etc but it wouldn't be practical to accept external code contributions or feature requests yet.
+You're welcome to try it out, ask questions, raise bug reports etc but it wouldn't be practical to accept external code contributions or feature requests yet.

 I'm open to this changing in the future once the project is more stable, collaboration is one of the great things about open source after all!